-These Are the Coronavirus Facts You Should Know
+Here Are the Coronavirus Facts You Need to Know to Stay Safe

 As the new coronavirus spreads rapidly across the globe, it’s crucial to stay informed and know how to keep you and your loved ones healthy.
 Even though it’s difficult to know what the future holds, having the correct information can reduce fear and anxiety about COVID-19 and help you prepare.